qristin/qface/README.md

 # faceDetection

 With the faceDetection you can create your own dataset.
 Specify the path where do you want to store the images.
-Run the app with `python face_detection.py`
+Run the app with `python face_detection.py` on the path ./faceDetection/

 # facerec

-Download:
-A third party lib. faceRecognition/apps/videofacerec opens a stream and detects faces that are trained in the *.pkl file.
+faceRecognition/apps/videofacerec opens a stream and detects faces that are trained in the *.pkl file.

 Training a model:
+On the path ./faceRecognition/apps/videofacerec/ run:
-`python simple_videofacerec.py -t /home/philipp/facerec/data/celebrities my_model.pkl`
+`python simple_videofacerec.py -t <path to your training images> my_model.pkl`

+Run video with a trained pickle file:
+`python simple_videofacerec.py my_model.pkl`

+# TODO

+* weighted k nearest neighbour implementeren
+*